PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation

 \subsection{Relative Camera Pose Evaluation}

-\textbf{Quantitative Results.} As presented in Table \ref{tab:pose_comparison}, our PlaneRecTR++ demonstrates superior performance in estimating camera pose \textit{across all metrics} on the realistic ScanNetv2 dataset compared to other methods.
-On the MatterPort3D dataset, our approach achieves overall comparable results to the state-of-the-art Nope-SAC method, exhibiting better translation accuracy while slightly lagging behind in rotation estimation.
+\paraspace \ptitle{Quantitative Results.} In Table \ref{tab:pose_comparison}, our PlaneRecTR++ demonstrates superior performance in camera pose \textit{across all metrics} on the realistic ScanNetv2 dataset compared to other methods.
+On the MatterPort3D dataset, our approach achieves overall comparable results to the \jiajia{leading NOPE-SAC}, exhibiting better translation accuracy while slightly lagging behind in rotation estimation.

-\jiajia{The relatively poor rotation performance can primarily be attributed to the characteristics of input RGB images of MatterPort3D, which contains numerous erroneous tiny planes that challenge plane detection of all methods (see Section \ref{sec:eval_mono}) but enhance cross-view photometric consistency during rendering (Section \ref{sec:corrattn_experiments}).
+\jiajia{The relatively poor rotation performance can primarily be attributed to the simulated characteristics of input images on the MatterPort3D dataset, which contains numerous erroneous tiny planes that challenge plane detection of all methods (see Section \ref{sec:eval_mono}) but enhance cross-view photometric consistency during rendering (see dataset introduction in Section \ref{sec:corrattn_experiments}).
 During inference on MatterPort3D, the dense pixel-based NOPE-SAC Init. and other pose initialization networks within baseline methods \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac} could provide a superior initial rotation, transforming the input sparse views into closer views and thus lowering the difficulty of following plane-level pose predictions. }

-We have found that the multi-stage design of Nope-SAC \cite{tan2023nopesac} enables a robust pose estimation from both image-level and plane-level information, especially when it is difficult to conduct plane recognition and matching, whereas our end-to-end pipeline relies more heavily on plane-level embeddings and thus yields slightly lower precision estimates under such extreme scenarios.
-The difference observed in rotation error statistics reflects this phenomenon, with our median value being smaller than that of Nope-SAC, indicating smaller typical prediction errors and higher precision for most of the test set; meanwhile, the mean value indicates the existence of large outlier error values.

-NOPE-SAC Init. and NOPE-SAC Ref., relying solely on image-level features and plane-level features, respectively, exhibit much poorer performance compared to our plane-based method.
-This also indicates that NOPE-SAC is highly dependent on external initial priors.
+\jiajia{It is noteworthy that even on this challenging MatterPort3D dataset, our median rotation error remains smaller than that of NOPE-SAC, which indicates smaller typical prediction errors.}